jdeschamps/EMU-guide/tutorial/README.md

 #### Prerequisite

 - [Eclipse]( https://www.eclipse.org/downloads/packages/ ) with the WindowBuilder+SwingDesigner plugin running java 8.
-- Micro-Manager 2gamma installed.
+- Micro-Manager 2.0.0 installed.

-> If the WindowBuilder and SwingDesigner are not installed, you will have to go to Help -> Install New Software and using "All available sites", search and install both.
+> If the WindowBuilder and SwingDesigner are not installed, you will have to go to Help -> Install New Software and using "All available sites", search and install "WindowBuilder Java Core" and "WindowBuilder Swing Designer".